No one told me I was in an abusive relationship

 I had no idea I was being abused physically, mentally, verbally, and emotionally.
 I thought it was normal.
 This is what a gay relationship is supposed to be and I had to live with it.
 No one told me otherwise.

 This is what I learned growing up.
 I was taught to be this way.
-This was normal to me.
+This was normal for me.
 I accepted it because I had to give penance for my sins.
 Somehow my body did not accept it.
 I would faint easily over a hand being raised at me.
 I would black out and go somewhere unknown in my mind as I was being beaten black and blue.
 Of that relationship, I only remember bits and pieces.

 I have forgotten everything about the abuse.
 I guess my body protected me from the horrors and pain.
 I have scars that I can’t tell you how I got them.
 I have glimpses of waking up in different places far from home.
 I have nightmares of being chased by him, holding a butcher knife and him laughing.
 I still see his face in every cowboy and Mormon I see.